On life in Mumbai and Bollywood:

 On missing having a boyfriend:

 I think having somebody to share your life with is very important.
 It can be the little things in life like a pair of pink socks you just bought or maybe a piece of sexy lingerie.
-You need a somebody with whom you can share these things.
-You need a somebody with whom you are able to share your most important secrets.
+You need somebody with whom you can share these things.
+You need somebody with whom you are able to share your most important secrets.
 A tight hug from that somebody sometimes melts the paradox of time and distance.
 It vaporises all the loneliness.
 I don't have that somebody right now.
-May be that is the reason why I long to have a group of close friends around me.
-Yes, a group of friends can take away the loneliness but I have neither.
+Maybe that's the reason why I long to have a group of close friends around me.
+Yes, a group of friends can take away the loneliness but I have none.

 I have learned - it's a very weird thing to say but I will still go ahead and say it - the best love and important love, is self love.
 It's important to love yourself.
 No one will love you better than you will love yourself.
 If you don't love yourself then you won't get a good partner.